readapttm/bigquery-mcp-server/readme.md

 # Minimal MCP server for interacting with a BigQuery SQL database

-This MCP server enables an LLM such as Claude (via the desktop app) to list datasets, tables within a dataset and run read only queries against a BigQuery database.
+This MCP server enables an LLM such as Claude (via the desktop app) to list datasets, tables within a dataset, retrieve a table schema and run read only queries against a BigQuery database.
 Claude can write simple queries (such as returning the first 5 rows of a table) based on natural language requests.
-More compelx queries may require additional context about the database to be supplied to the model.
+More complex queries may require additional context about the database to be supplied to the model.

 ## Authentication
 To use this server, you must supply a bigquery project id via the .env file and authenticate to GCP.
 The simplest method to connect with GCP is via Application Default Credentials.
 This can be set up in a terminal by installing the gcloud CLI and running the following in a terminal (replacing YOUR_PROJECT_ID and youremail@domain as required, using the email address linked to your GCP account).